6. RewriteRule Flags¶

 observed - that is, the original query string will be discarded and

-replaced with the query string in the RewriteRule
+replaced with the query string in the RewriteRule target URI.

-R - redirect
+6.23.
+R - redirect¶

-flag causes a HTTP redirect to be issued to the
+Use of the [R] flag causes an HTTP redirect to be issued to the

 browser.
 If a fully-qualified URL is specified (that is, including